South Florida Privacy Hedge Specialists

 Here is the decision flow we use on a real site walk, simplified for homeowners reading at home.

 • Start with sun or shade.
 If full sun, Clusia leads.
-If partial shade, Podocarpus leads.
+If partial shade, Podocarpus or Walter's viburnum lead.

 • Check the height you need.
 Under 12 feet, Clusia is the easy call.
 Over 12 feet, Podocarpus usually wins.

 • Factor in coastal exposure.
-Beachfront or canal-front, pick Clusia.
-Interior lots, either is fine.
+Direct beach or canal with constant salt, Cocoplum.
+Coastal-adjacent, Clusia.
+Interior lots, either Clusia or Podocarpus.

 • Think about the pool.
 Close to a pool, lean Clusia for leaf-drop behavior.

-Outside of those two leaders, Areca palms come in as a backdrop complement, not a standalone privacy wall.
-Viburnum, ficus, and silver buttonwood have their own niches, but they are not the right default for most South Florida homes.
+Outside of the three leaders, Walter's viburnum and Simpson's stopper come in for native and shade-tolerant work, Areca palms come in as a backdrop complement (not a standalone privacy wall), and the non-native viburnum and ficus options have their own niches but are not the right default for most South Florida homes.

 What a finished install looks like in practice